bjabinn/DeckOfCards/README.md

     and because it is my main programming language.
 I could have done it using C#, Python or NodeJS as well. :wink:</li>
     <li><em>Maven</em>: to manage the dependencies.</li>
 </ul>

+* The doc folder has not been removed of the repository with the idea of facilitate your report visualition been not needed the building process.

 ## Next steps
 This classes could be extended to new features and the application could be modified with this adittional ideas: